nicolelehrer/SocketTicTacToe/README.md

 - Objective-C for client front-end
 - uses Socket.IO's Cocoapod in Swift -> https://cocoapods.org/pods/Socket.IO-Client-Swift
-- JS node server for game logic
+- JS node server for game logic and game status dispatch

 To Do